This course is open for applications.

 Always seek advice before taking any action that may have implications for your funding.

 Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

 - Tariff points: 112

-- Relevant subjects: Subjects that meet the science requirement for this course: Biology, Human Biology, Chemistry and PE.
-For further information and advice please contact Admissions.
+- Relevant subjects: Subjects that meet the Science requirement for this course: Biology, Human Biology, Chemistry and PE.

 We recognise the individual nature of each application and our typical offer should be viewed as a guide.
 UWE Bristol welcomes interest from applicants who may not have the standard entry requirements.
 We will consider evidence of your relevant personal, professional or educational experience where it demonstrates an ability and potential to succeed on the course.
 Please include details of any relevant experience in your application.

-If you do not meet the entry requirements of this course, you may be eligible for Foundation Year entry into this or other related degree courses.
+If you don't meet the entry requirements, you may be eligible for MSci Biological Sciences (with Foundation Year).

 How to apply